 Seemingly unconnected symptoms like severe acne, hair loss, and infertility could be due to one condition: PCOS (polycystic ovary syndrome).
-If you have these or other PCOS symptoms, Lillian Schapiro, MD, Kristan Adams, MD, and Kathryn Garren, WHNP, at Ideal Gynecology, LLC, in Georgia can help.
+If you have these or other PCOS symptoms, Lillian Schapiro, MD, Tiffany Morgan, WHNP, Clara Jones, FNP, and Kathryn Garren Inan, WHNP, at Ideal Gynecology, LLC, in Atlanta, Georgia, can help.
 They are experts in helping women with the complications PCOS can cause, from helping you lose weight to assisting conception.
-Call the Atlanta or McDonough office of Ideal Gynecology, LLC, to schedule a consultation or use the online form today to book an appointment.
+Call the Atlanta Office of Ideal Gynecology, LLC, to schedule a consultation or use the online form today to book an appointment.

 Polycystic ovary syndrome or PCOS is a condition in which women of child-bearing age develop a hormonal imbalance.
 If you have PCOS, your levels of the male androgen hormones are too high, which can cause symptoms such as:

 Your periods may be irregular or infrequent, or your menstrual cycle might last longer than usual.
 Pain, cramping, and heavy bleeding are also common problems for women with PCOS.
 These menstrual difficulties can be severe enough to have a significant impact on your quality of life.

 Acne is a distressing skin condition where you continuously get pimples on your face and often on your body, too.
 There are different types of pimples; for example, cysts can be large and painful, while pustules are smaller and form clusters.

 Women who have PCOS often have problems with their weight.
 You might find it difficult or impossible to lose weight despite following a strict diet plan.

 PCOS can also cause problems like male pattern baldness and hirsutism (excessive growth of body and facial hair).